Unsolvable Sudoku Puzzles

-In fact the full force of alternative pair analysis needs to be used to be able to solve any more squares.
+In fact the full force of alternative pair analysis needs to be used to be able to solve the next square.
 A look at the squares where 1s can go gives a complex and on the face of it not much help.
 However Ef and Gf form a pair, and Gf and Hd form a pair within the region.
 To complete the chain Hd and Hi also form a connected pair.
 This enables the possibility of a 1 in intersecting square Ei to be excluded.
-The square Ei must therefore take a 2 and after that difficult step the puzzle can be solved with no more problems.
+The square Ei must therefore take a 2 and after that difficult step the puzzle can be solved with no more big problems.

-This is the real issue with hard puzzles, they can seem 'unsolvable' to all but the committed Sudoku expert.
+These hard puzzles may seem 'unsolvable' to all but the committed Sudoku expert.
 We sometimes receive puzzles that our users consider 'unsolvable', but with a bit of study they can usually be solved.

 To get the full Sudoku solution, including hints, easy printing and unlimited puzzle generation download our Sudoku puzzle solver for a free 23 day trial.

 Any comments on this page ?
 Click here to contribute